AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-kinesis.md

 ## Activate segments to this destination {#activate}

-See [Activate profiles and segments to a destination](../../ui/activate-destinations.md) for instructions on activating audience segments to destinations.
+See [Activate audience data to streaming profile export destinations](../../ui/activate-streaming-profile-destinations.md) for instructions on activating audience segments to this destination.

 ## Exported data {#exported-data}